grab/engineering-blog/_posts/2017-02-16-how-grab-hires-engineers-in-singapore.md

 According to Rachel, there are many opportunities to relocate and work at Grab's Research & Development Centres in Beijing, Seattle, and Singapore.
 When relocating candidates, though, she is careful to assess their ability to adapt to a new environment.

-"I recognize that their entire life can change!" she explains.
+"I recognise that their entire life can change!" she explains.
 "For those keen to explore an overseas work opportunity with Grab, do take time to consider and research about living in Singapore.
 Singapore is a great place for tech talent, as it comes with plenty of opportunities in the tech industry."

 Indeed, she's extremely optimistic about the prospects of those keen on moving to Singapore, where Grab chose to <a href="http://www.channelnewsasia.com/news/business/singapore/grabtaxi-opens-s-136m-r-d/1772932.html" target="_blank" rel="noopener noreferrer">open its US$100 million R&D centre</a> - right in the heart of the Central Business District.